Yilian90/Yilian90/README.md

 # 💫 About Me:
 .
-Kotlin/Java developer with 1 years of experience.
+Experience in create User Interface (UI) for mobile app.
 .
-Experience in create User Interface (UI) for mobile app using Figma tools.
+Proficient in GitHub for version control.
 .
-Proficient in GitHub and version control.
+Experience deploy Gradle package for better quality of the app.
 .
-Experience deploy Gradle package.
+Knowledge use Firebase Realtime Database and DAO.
 .
-Knowledge use Firebase Realtime Database.
+Experience build the mobile app use Kotlin/Java.
 .
-Knowledge in flutter language.
+Experience build the website use React. my linkedin acc: www.linkedin.com/in/aty-apriani